The U.S. has the most modern electrical safety codes of any country, yet electrical faults that lead to fire are all too common.

-If not already started, an arc flash is sure to ignite materials around it and lead to a fire
+An arc flash is hot enough to ignite materials around it and lead to a fire

-If you happen to have an AFCI protection in your home, and this fault occurs on an AFCI-protected circuit, the AFCI breaker would trip at the point of this flash arc and cut off electricity to the circuit.
+If you happen to have an AFCI protection in your home, and this significant hazard occurs on an AFCI-protected circuit, the AFCI breaker is designed to trip at the point on this event and cut off electricity to the circuit.